Starting the ISO 9001 Certification Process

 Define Your ISO Processes Procedures

-It is well established that ISO 9001 is a process-based standard, and the General Requirements listed in clause 4.4 establish this clearly:
+It is well established that ISO 9001 quality is a process-based standard, and the General Requirements listed in clause 4.4 establish this clearly:

 - Determine the processes of the QMS